DianaDimla/Web-Development-Server-Side-Software-Engineering-and-Testing/README.md

 # Web-Development-Server-Side
 COMP H2029 - Web Development Server Side

-By Diana Dimla ,Rai Talukder and Niamh Sherlock
+By Diana Dimla, Rai Talukder and Niamh Sherlock

-Diana was responsible for the UI aswell
+Diana was responsible for the UI

 Rai helped implement the Sign in and Login functions for the website